 Alas, just when the cat was out of the bag about yet another reason to say “it’s more fun in the Philippines” and we thought we could have nice things, new information started to come out that this practice is unethical and harming the gentle giants of the ocean that we wish to paddle alongside.

 Some of those concerns are valid and not all places are created equal when it comes to snorkelling or scuba diving with whale sharks.
-The Philippines emulates Australia, Mexico and small parts of Thailand and Indonesia for this activity but seeing so it’s a huge archipelago, finding the right one can be a headache to navigate.
+The Philippines emulates Australia, Mexico and small parts of Thailand and Indonesia for this activity but seeing that it’s a huge archipelago, finding the right one can be a headache to navigate.

 In this article, I’ll take a look at the four most popular spots to swim with a whale shark in the Philippines, including the often infamous Oslob and I will highlight the pros and cons of each destination.

-Before we get into it, let’s have a full disclosure on the theme at hand; I did swim with whale sharks in the Philippines.
+Before we get into it, let’s have a full disclosure of the theme at hand; I did swim with whale sharks in the Philippines.
 I’ll elaborate on that later on in the post with complete candour, but first here’s your guide to swimming with whale sharks in the Philippines so you can make an informed decision about where to do it, or whether it is for you at all.

 8 Facts About Whale Sharks